Open Space Web-Map builder Code

 Other points of interest: Swallow Falls, Miners Bridge, Betws-y-Coed, Llyn Sarnau

-With strong winds and rain forecast for the day, we decided against any serious mountain climbing, instead, seeking out a lower-level route somewhere in north Snowdonia.
+With strong winds and rain forecast for the day, we decided against any serious mountain climbing, instead, seeking out a lower-level route somewhere in northern Snowdonia.
 I happened across a circuit on the excellent Mud and Routes which takes in the sights along the Afon Llugwy as well as venturing into some relatively uncharted territory in the woods above Betws-y-Coed.

 We started from a free car park at the viewpoint of Tynllwyn, accessed via a narrow road from the Ugly House (Ty Hyll) on the A5.
 You could start this walk higher up at Llyn Sarnau or even in Betws-y-Coed itself.
 From the car park, a path winds down through the woods to Swallow Falls, waymarked the entire way.

-Rhaeadr Ewynnol - Foaming Waterfall) is a large, cascading waterfall on the River Llugwy where the river flows down through a rocky chasm.
+Swallow Falls (or more correctly Rhaeadr Ewynnol - Foaming Waterfall) is a large, cascading waterfall on the River Llugwy where the river flows down through a rocky chasm.
 While its principal and more popular viewpoints are situated on the south bank of the river (with the convenience of ample parking within the hotel car park), it is observed far more dramatically if approached on foot along the northern bank - as we were about to do.

-We passed the first viewpoint which hangs over the upper falls - it's a little underwhelming to be honest.
+We passed the first viewpoint which hangs over the upper falls - it's a little underwhelming, to be honest.
 It's not until you reach the next viewpoint further along the path where you get a sense of the full cascade of the falls.
 A narrow path is sandwiched between a tall rock wall and the river below, leading along the Afon Llugwy towards Betws-y-Coed.
 The path forms part of the new Snowdonia Slate Trail.

-The Slate Trail is an 83-mile circular trail which enables walkers to explore the industrial heritage of the slate villages throughout Snowdonia.
+The Slate Trail is an 83-mile circular trail that enables walkers to explore the industrial heritage of the slate villages throughout Snowdonia.
 Starting at Porth Penrhyn near Bangor, the route visits villages such as Bethesda, Dinorwig, Llanberis, Rhyd Ddu, Beddgelert and Ffestiniog, providing opportunities for people to gain a better understanding and appreciation of the slate heritage of the area.

-One of the many forest tracks |
+One of the many forest tracks in Gwydyr Forest

 The trail leads to the Miners Bridge, a precariously placed crossing of a narrow gorge of the Afon Llugwy.
 The bridge was used by workers accessing the mines and quarries hidden high in the Gwydyr Forest.
 We crossed the bridge and erroneously followed the road into Betws-y-Coed, not realising there was much more pleasant path along the other side of the river - one for next time.